Leveraging MLLM Embeddings and Attribute Smoothing for Compositional Zero-Shot Learning: Auxiliary Attributes Generation by LLM and Post-process

+Additionally, we incorporate supplementary instructions to constrain the format of the generated text.
+The complete prompt is as follows: “Please give me $t$ adjectives that can describe the visual feature of a photo of a/an ... well.
+Please strictly follow the format: give me just $t$ words separated by commas and do not say more.”

-\textbf{Impact of the number of auxiliary attributes $t$.} In Table \ref{tab:prompt1}, we observe that the generated attributes describe the compositions to varying degrees, with later items in the sequence being less relevant generally.
-Therefore, we study on the influence of the number of auxiliary attributes $t$.
+\textbf{Impact of the number of auxiliary attributes $t$.} In Table~\ref{tab:prompt1}, we observe that the generated attributes describe the compositions to varying degrees, with later items in the sequence being less relevant generally.
+Therefore, we study the influence of the number of auxiliary attributes $t$.

-Table \ref{tab:t1} and Table \ref{tab:t2} show the generated text using different $t$ of compositions \texttt{large garden} and \texttt{young girl}.
+Table~\ref{tab:t1} and Table~\ref{tab:t2} show the generated text using different $t$ with compositions \texttt{large garden} and \texttt{young girl}.
 The results demonstrate that the greater the number, the more generic adjectives with irrelevant information are included, for example, \texttt{Captivating} is generated for both compositions.
-In addition, with $t$ increasing, the noise in the generated text due to the uncertainty of the model about the given image grows.
-The \texttt{young girl} may not be happy, yet the model fails to find ten words to describe her, so it has to guses.
-Therefore, we set $t$ to 3, this minimizes the general adjectives and noise while retaining useful information.
+In addition, with $t$ increasing, the noise in the generated text grows due to the uncertainty of the model about the given composition.
+For example, the \texttt{young girl} may not be happy, yet the model fails to find ten words to describe her, so it has to guess.
+Therefore, we set $t$ to 3, which minimizes the general adjectives and noise while retaining useful information.

 \textbf{Post-processing of generated text.} GPT-3.5 generates a segment of text, which we need to process into multiple useful words by exploiting regular expressions.
 However, the auxiliary attributes generated by LLM may contain the attribute of the input composition, for example, generating \texttt{ancient} for \texttt{ancient building}.
-At this point, we reuse the model to generate $t+1$ adjectives for this composition and select three adjectives that are not the attribute of the input composition.
+At this point, we reuse the model to generate $t+1$ adjectives for this composition and select $t$ adjectives that are not the attribute of the input composition.